 I’ve visited a fair few vineyards since becoming a wine obsessive (bore to many) about five years ago.
 But Bartolo Mascarello is truly unique.

-In this post there’s a bit of background, some photos with captions and at the bottom a podcast with Alan Manley, who if he had a job title, might be general manager.
+In this post there’s a bit of background and a podcast with Alan Manley, who if he had a job title, might be general manager.
 He gave us a fascinating tour, answered our dumb questions with patience and wit and we all learned a huge amount.

 As blogger since 2006 on sustainable business in larger companies (My other blog can be found here) I always try to adopt a critical eye when writing a post.

 But I struggle to see anything wrong with the approach adopted by Bartolo Mascarello, I really do.